 What are these proofs that confirmed to the apostles and disciples and proved to them that Jesus had been resurrected from the dead?

 I will present to you, my dear reader, the evidence under five headings to simplify understanding them:

 - The death of Christ on the cross

-- The belief of the disciples of Jesus that he had risen from the dead because he appeared to them many times: a) The appearance of Jesus to many individuals and groups b) The bold preaching of the apostles and followers of Jesus of his resurrection c) The sudden, radical changed life of the apostles and disciples after Jesus appeared to them
+- The belief of the disciples of Jesus that he had risen from the dead because he appeared to them many times: a) The appearance of Jesus to many individuals and groups, b) The bold preaching of the apostles and followers of Jesus of his resurrection, and c) The sudden, radically changed lives of the apostles and disciples after Jesus appeared to them

 - The complete, sudden change that happened to Paul, the former persecutor of the church and Christians, after Jesus appeared to him